alukosdev/ccsp/guidance/owasp-top-10.md

 | Top 10:2017 | :white_check_mark: | 10* |

 !!!
-This risk was formerly known as *Insufficient Logging and Monitoring*.
+This risk was renamed from *Insufficient Logging and Monitoring* in 2021.
 !!!
 ==- Security Misconfiguration